-There have been studies suggesting a difference in the nutritional value of organic foods, but they are far from conclusive.
-A few studies have reported that organic foods have higher levels of vitamin C, certain minerals, and antioxidants — thought to protect the body against aging, cardiovascular disease.
+There have been studies suggesting a difference in nutritional value, but they are far from conclusive.
+A few studies have reported that organic produce has higher levels of vitamin C, certain minerals, and antioxidants — thought to protect the body against ageing, cardiovascular disease.
 All of these studies had methodological problems.
-And even if the differences between organic food and the conventionally produced counterparts are real, they are small.
-You’d get a lot more vitamin C eating an extra orange than in choosing organic sweet lime juice for breakfast.
+And even if the differences between organic and the conventionally produced counterparts are real, they are small.
+You’d get a lot more vitamin C eating an extra orange than in choosing organic sweetlime juice for breakfast.

 There is one nutritional certainty, though.
 If you want to get the most from your food, eat it while it’s fresh.
 Plus, fresh food just tastes better.
 This may be one reason people sometimes report that organic foods have more flavor.
 Because organic farms tend to be smaller operations, they often sell their products closer to the point of harvest.
 So don’t be surprised if the organic fruits and vegetables in your market taste more “farm fresh” than the comparable conventional produce.

 Is organic food safer to eat than conventionally produced food?
 That’s the big debate, of course.
 Even though Organic foods may have higher nutritional value than conventional foods, their environmental benefits are more established.
 So, there’s no clear evidence that there is a risk to eating conventional foods, or a benefit to eating organic ones.